-Following on from a couple of talks I have given recently on why organisations don’t learn as much as they could from running projects, I was asked how to write a “good” Lesson Learned.
+Following on from a couple of talks I delivered on why organisations don’t learn as much as they could from running projects, I was asked how to write a ‘good’ Lesson Learned.

 This was captured well in one of the responses to my survey…

 “Many ‘lessons learned’ are merely observations, with no suggestion on how to do things differently.
 Two or three actionable recommendations are more useful than 20 observations without any suggestions.”

 - The PM should craft a story describing what happened.
 This could be written, delivered as a presentation, in a face to face conversation, or recorded as a video.
 The thing to remember is don’t polish it too much and murder the message by suffocating it in layers of ‘corporatese’; make it Personal, Powerful and Passionate to keep it engaging.
 I recommend using a STARR format for your lesson, covering:

 - Situation: This is what we were faced with (constraints, risk, issue, etc.)

 - Target: This is the outcome we wanted to achieve

 - Result: These were the consequences of our actions (nothing new so far I know, but here it comes…)

 - Recommendation: (the ‘moral’ of the story) So in order to achieve better outcomes in the future, this is how we recommend that people (including us) should behave differently, or how we should change process (rules, systems, etc.) to improve future outcomes (i.e. things to do / not do; IF this situation applies THEN do this, etc.).
 This is the ‘so what?’ that changes the Lesson from being just an interesting anecdote to an actionable piece of advice based on real life experience.

 - …and lastly the PM should include details of how they can be contacted to have a conversation in case they’ve left the organisation by the time the lesson is being watched / read.